Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 - Eat enough but not excessive protein
 - Train your muscles until failure
-- Use compound exercises that train may muscles at once
+- Use compound exercises that train many muscles at once

 Based on these principles I began to experiment on my own body, and thus developed my favorite blend of exercise.
 For me that meant that my goals developed and changed, I wanted: